elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ## Background

 In an air-gapped network, machines are isolated from insecure networks such as the public Internet.
 Air-gapping is used for networks that handle highly confidential data such as military or governmental systems, or in life-critical systems, for example, in nuclear power plants or for medical equipment.
-This document provides guidelines on how to configure Compliant Kubernetes Apps to work inside an air-gapped network.
+This document provides guidelines on how to configure Welkin Apps to work inside an air-gapped network.

 ## System Context Diagram

-The following is a generic system context diagram over an air-gapped network consisting of a Compliant Kubernetes Environment.
+The following is a generic system context diagram over an air-gapped network consisting of a Welkin Environment.
 The diagram shows the Platform Administrator Machine that has access to both the Internet and the air-gapped network.
-Inside the air-gapped network, Compliant Kubernetes Clusters can access other services residing on the same private network such as an object storage for long-term storage, a container registry mirror, DNS and NTP servers, etc.
+Inside the air-gapped network, Welkin Clusters can access other services residing on the same private network such as an object storage for long-term storage, a container registry mirror, DNS and NTP servers, etc.

 ![Diagram](../img/air-gapped.drawio.png)